OffchainLabs/arbitrum-docs/arbitrum-docs/run-arbitrum-node/data-availability-committees/04-configure-dac.md

 ### Example with single private key = zero

-For example, in the case of a solitary, zero-valued private key, the setup of the keys, Keyset, and Sequencer configuration can be set as detailed below.
+For example, in the case of a solitary, zero-valued private key, the setup of the keys, Keyset, and <a data-quicklook-from="sequencer">Sequencer</a> configuration can be set as detailed below.

 #### Key